hymnsOfWeb/kami-ui/packages/next-theme/README.md

 # @kami-ui/next-theme

-A versatile and customizable theme library for React that allows you to define and manage themes effortlessly.
-It provides utilities for handling colors, typography, spacing, and more, making it easier to maintain a consistent design across your application.
+A versatile and customizable theme library for Next.js (pages router) that allows you to define and manage themes effortlessly.

 ---